cagatayakk/DevOps_Projects/502-microservices-ci-cd-pipeline-with-database/README.md

 ## Description

-This project aims to create full CI/CD Pipeline for microservice based applications using [Spring Petclinic Microservices Application](https://github.com/spring-petclinic/spring-petclinic-microservices).
-Jenkins Server deployed on Elastic Compute Cloud (EC2) Instance is used as CI/CD Server to build pipelines.
+In this project, fully automated microservices application is used.
+Dockerized Web Application is developed in Java Springboot and Spring Cloud Frameworks and integrated with MySQL database.
+The project is to create full microservices, CI/CD Pipelines, and deployment on a Kubernetes cluster with monitoring.
+Kubernetes cluster is created and managed with Rancher.
+Jenkins is used as the CI/CD automation tool and created all the infrastructure on AWS EC2 Service.
+Also, GitHub is used as the version control system during the whole process.
+Base branches namely master, dev, and release are prepared for the DevOps cycle.

 ## DevOps Pipelines